johndavid400/spree_suppliers/README.md

 # Spree Suppliers Extension

-This is an extension to run on top of spree 0.60.3 rails ecommerce engine.
+This is an extension to run on top of Spree 0.70.3 rails ecommerce engine.

-This extension provides functionality to use multiple suppliers/vendors, each selling their own products, but using a unified listing view so the customer is not affected by this and only makes one transaction.
-On the backend, smaller sub-orders called supplier invoices are created by grouping the products in an order by each product's supplier_id.
-A subtotal is generated for each supplier invoice, so the spree administrator can send out invoices to each supplier.
+This gem (spree extension) provides support for multiple suppliers in one store, each selling their own products.
+Products should be assigned to the supplier that they belong to, which allows the customer to select a supplier and view only their products.
+Suppliers can be associated with Taxons, which allows the customer to search for supplier's products by taxon.

+Orders are also broken up into individual supplier_invoices upon order completion (one for each different supplier in the order), which list only the products that were purchased from that supplier.
+A mailer is in place (though disabled until you add your email smtp credentials) to send each supplier their unique invoice describing what products they have sold and to whom.
+The spree order mailer has also been modified to show all of the supplier invoices to the customer, along with the standard spree order number and info.
+The checkout process is combined so the customer only makes one transaction - the transaction can then be divided up amongst the suppliers involved in the transaction, according to the supplier_invoices.
+There is also an option for the site administrator to charge a percentage fee on each transaction to suppliers (this is currently set to 0%, but can be changed).

 ______________________________